Tohr01/a-star/README.md

 ````
 git clone https://github.com/Tohr01/a-star
 ````
-2. open main.rkt
+2. Open main.rkt in a IDE such as Dr. Racket
-3. run
+3. Run
-4. start A* by typing in
+4. Start the A* search algorithm by typing in
 ```
 (a-star startNode targetNode graph)
 ```